American Rescue Plan Act 2021 (ARP)/Higher Education Emergency Relief Fund III (HEERF III)

 The Coronavirus Aid, Relief and Economic Security (CARES) Act/Higher Education Emergency Relief Fund I (HEERF I)

 The Coronavirus Aid, Relief and Economic Security (CARES) Act is federal legislation that provides financial support to individuals and organizations affected by the COVID-19 pandemic, including the Higher Education Emergency Relief Fund (HEERF).
+Funds received by Loyola under the CARES Act were authorized by Congress and signed into law by the President on March 27, 2020.
 In regard to Loyola University Maryland's eligibility, the institution was allocated two separate grants under this federal program.
-One was to provide emergency grants to students for unexpected expenses and the second was to part assist in covering unexpected institutional costs related to the disruption of campus operations due to the COVID-19 pandemic.
+One was to provide emergency grants to students for unexpected expenses and the second was to assist in covering unexpected institutional costs related to the disruption of campus operations due to the COVID-19 pandemic.

 Under the CARES Act, Congress calculated amounts for the HEERF for each institution of higher education.
 Loyola was awarded a total of $1,306,230 to be used for emergency relief funds for students and $1,306,230 for institutional use in responding to the COVID-19 crisis.
 Loyola signed and returned the required Certifications and Agreements to the Department of Education.
 Information on the specifics of how the funds have been disbursed is included in the reports that are linked below.